Homepage > Blank IRS 1095-A Template

 What is the IRS 1095-A form?

-The IRS 1095-A form is an important document used to report information about health care coverage through the Health Insurance Marketplace.
-If you received health insurance through this marketplace, you should receive a 1095-A from your provider.
-This form includes details about the coverage periods, the premiums paid, and any financial assistance you may have received, such as a premium tax credit.
-It is necessary for filling out your federal tax return accurately.
+The IRS 1095-A form is a document that provides information about health insurance coverage obtained through the Health Insurance Marketplace.
+It includes details about the coverage, including the months you were covered, the premiums paid, and any premium tax credits you may have received.
+This form is essential for filing your federal tax return accurately.

-How do I use the information on the 1095-A form for my taxes?
+How do I use the IRS 1095-A form when filing my taxes?

-What should I do if I didn’t receive a 1095-A form?
+What should I do if I don’t receive my 1095-A form?

 Common mistakes